ibm-cloud-docs/containers/cs_ingress_comm_annotations.md

 ## Customizing the Ingress class
 {: #-custom-ingress-class}

 An Ingress class associates a class name with an Ingress controller type.
+Use the `IngressClass` resource to customize Ingress classes.
 {: shortdesc}

-* **Kubernetes 1.18 or later**: Use the `IngressClass` resource to customize Ingress classes.
-* **Kubernetes 1.17 or earlier**: Use the `kubernetes.io/ingress.class` annotation to customize Ingress classes.

 For more information, see [Customizing the Ingress class](/docs/containers?topic=containers-ingress-types#ingress-class).